Wednesday, April 10, 2019

 Many people and companies looked at the Silver Crown district west of Cheyenne in a quest to find economic amounts of copper particularly at the Wyoming Comstock and Copper King mines.
 But after decades of searching, no one found enough metal to make a serious venture in the district.
 The Comstock vein was too narrow and small for economic consideration, and the Copper King porphyry was too deeply eroded and too low-grade in copper to compete with the likes of the giant porphyry copper deposits in Alaska, Arizona, Montana and Utah.
 Even so, many companies and consultants tried to find the right combination of ore grade, tonnage and metallurgy.

-The Copper King is in section 36, which later became State of Wyoming fee land, and was initially developed by the Adams Copper mining and Reduction Company in 1881, and later worked by Hecla Mining Company.
-Many companies drilled the property including ASARCO (1938 and 1970), the Copper King Mining Company (1952-1954), Henrietta Mines (1972-1974), Caledonia Mines (1987), Compass Minerals (1993-94), Mountain Lake Resources, (1997), Saratoga Resources (2006-2008), and US Gold (2017-18).
+The Copper King lies in section 36, which later became State of Wyoming fee land, and was initially developed by the Adams Copper mining and Reduction Company in 1881, and later worked by Hecla Mining Company.
+Companies drilled the property including ASARCO (1938 and 1970), the Copper King Mining (1952-1954), Henrietta Mines (1972-1974), Caledonia Mines (1987), Compass Minerals (1993-94), Mountain Lake Resources, (1997), Saratoga Resources (2006-2008), and US Gold (2017-18).

-Pervasive propylitic alteration of granitic rock collected in the Silver Crown
+Pervasive propylitic alteration of granitic rock collected in the

-district by the author, 1982.
+Silver Crown district by the author, 1982.

 Samples collected by Jamison (1912) while at the Wyoming Territorial Geological Survey contained highly anomalous copper, gold and silver values.
 Later core drilling by the US Bureau of Mines (McGraw, 1954, Soule, 1955) intersected silicified and hydrothermally altered rock at depths to 1,024 feet (Klein 1974).
 An estimate of in situ ore was made by Nevin (1973) based on the available drilling and the ore zone was described to include 35,000,000 short tons averaging 0.21% Cu and 0.022 opt Au.
 Not great, particularly at gold price of $106.48 per ounce in 1973 (Hausel, Blog).
 But gold prices increased over time.